gambitph/Stackable/readme.txt

 == Changelog ==

 = 1.11.1 =
+* Fixed: Refrain the link field from getting focus when a block is selected
+* Fixed: Image Box block images cannot be replaced
 * Fixed: Clearing the Button block's text color resulted in an error
+* Fixed: Blockquote's quote mark is too far in small sizes
+* Fixed: Accordion doesn't open/close in IE11
 * Fixed: Button block's margin animates when being selected in the editor
-* Fixed: Refrain the link field from getting focus when a block is selected

 = 1.11 =
 [Read the news update](https://wpstackable.com/blog/huge-updates-across-all-blocks/)